jkueng83/EMail/README.md

 Sending e-mails with c#

 Put the configuration.txt into "C:\EMail".
-Write your Data into the file.
+Write your data into the file.